AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/getting-started/migrating-extensions-new-editor.md

 ## Migrate rendering-only logic (DOM paint → decorations)

 Anything that added CSS classes, `data-*` attributes, or "display text" by mutating the DOM must become a **decoration**, or it vanishes on rerender.
-Simple, declarative cases:
+Below are simple declarative cases:

 ```js
 guides.editor.addDecoration('important-sections', 'section', {
   class: 'section-important',